anhvir/c203/README.md

 *object* format, which is a file in machine language, but is not an executable file (because, say, there is no possible link to `createSortedArray()` ).
-The last step links the object files and create the executable `search`.
+The last step links the object files together and create the executable `search`.

 ### First attempt to use make, to compile and test
 But hand on, we knew a bit about `make`, and I want to employ that for